 Lock Screen, Home Screen, and Dynamic Island widgets

-Live Activities for medication countdowns
+Live Activities for task and reminder countdowns

 Siri Shortcuts for voice capture